Kenworth Seattle 1976 Open House

 Image Description

-Black text around a black and white photograph of Daley on a white background
+Black text and a photograph of a truck on a red background

 Back Style